 After the department chairman approves the recital proposal, the student will be assigned a performance date (typically within the time frame requested on the recital proposal) and a recital hearing date.
 In order to accommodate the busy performance schedules on campus, all half recitals (including both preliminary and junior recitals-see requirements below) will be held during convocation hours.
-Senior and senior capstone recitals may be held on Sunday afternoons.
 Students giving recitals in the last five weeks of the semester (typically junior and senior recitals) will be exempt from that semester's applied juried exam and their applied grade for that semester will be determined by the faculty in consultation with their applied teacher.
-Students with recitals scheduled in the first 10 weeks of the semester will be require to perform an applied juried examination (literature requirements may be prorated with the approval of the department chairman).
+Students with recitals scheduled in the first 10 weeks of the semester will be required to perform an applied juried examination (literature requirements may be prorated with the approval of the department chairman).